How Long Alcohol Stays in Your System

 Can certain activities or consumables speed up the process of alcohol elimination from the body?

 Staying hydrated can speed up alcohol elimination.
 Drink water between alcoholic beverages and after.
-Physical activity boosts metabolism, aiding in faster alcohol clearance.
-Take a walk or hit the gym.
-Consuming food slows alcohol absorption, aiding the body in quicker elimination.
-Eat before or while drinking.
+Physical activity boosts metabolism, aiding in faster alcohol clearance — take a walk or hit the gym.
+Consuming food slows alcohol absorption, helping your body eliminate alcohol more efficiently.
+Eat before or while drinking for best results.

 How long does alcohol stay in my system?